It seemed like we were the only case that Jason was working on, and that can’t be true, but that’s how he made us feel.

 You can call Blackwater Law and get free initial advice from a specialist medical negligence solicitor.
 The expert solicitor that you speak with will quickly be able to tell you whether you may have a case against the healthcare provider.
 Your medical negligence solicitor will explain the process involved in such a case to you and will be able to answer any questions you may have.

-Blackwater Law operate all medical negligence claims on a no win, no fee basis so there is no financial risk to you or your family if you decide to proceed with a claim for compensation.
+Blackwater Law operates all medical negligence claims on a no-win, no-fee basis so there is no financial risk to you or your family if you decide to proceed with a claim for compensation.

-NHS England stipulates in its Serious Incident Framework guidance document that patients, carers and families should be informed if a Serious Incident has occurred during the delivery of their care or the care or a loved-one.
+NHS England stipulates in its Serious Incident Framework guidance document that patients, carers and families should be informed if a Serious Incident has occurred during the delivery of their care or the care of a loved one.
 If you have received notice of that fact a Serious Incident has occurred or been reported, this may be in the form of a letter, email, telephone conversation or a conversation in person.

-However, it is reasonable to believe that this may not happen in every instance and that a Serious Incident may have occurred, may have been reported but you have not been informed of this.
-Therefore, if you think a Serious Incident has occurred but you have not be contacted about this by the healthcare provider, you may still have a case.
+However, it is reasonable to believe that this may not happen in every instance and that a Serious Incident may have occurred or may have been reported but you have not been informed of this.
+Therefore, if you think a Serious Incident has occurred but you have not been contacted about this by the healthcare provider, you may still have a case.
 Blackwater Law will be able to undertake the necessary investigations or provide you with advice on how you can find out.